zganjei/Network-Security/README.md

 ## Cloudify: Step 2.
 Store docker image in AWS ECR

+Create ECR (Elastic Contrainer Registry) repository which is a fully-managed docker registry.
+Then copy the URI next to repository name and add it as a secret to github actions.

 ## Cloudify: Step 3.
 Deploying the docker image in AWS EC2